zenml-io/zenml/docs/book/user-guide/component-guide/orchestrators/vertex.md

 This setup is portable and reproducible, but it throws all the permissions in a single service account, which is not recommended if you are conscious about security.
 The principle of least privilege is not applied here and the environment in which the pipeline steps are running has too many permissions that it doesn't need.
 {% endhint %}

-* you can't run pipelines on a schedule.
-* the setup is not portable on other machines and reproducible by other users.
-* it uses the Compute Engine default service account, which is not recommended, given that it has a lot of permissions by default and is used by many other GCP services.
-{% endhint %}

 We can then register [the GCP Service Connector](../../../platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure/gcp-service-connector.md) and Vertex AI orchestrator as follows:

 ```shell